Hormonal Birth Control and Blood Clot Risk – Consumer Health Info

 How Common Are Blood Clots?

 Blood clots are generally rare, but they can occur even in otherwise healthy people, including those who are not taking hormonal birth control.
-Out of every 10,000 women who are neither pregnant nor using hormonal birth control between 1 and 5 will experience a blood clot every year.
-Women using hormonal birth control with the combined hormonal contraceptive (CHC) feature have a slightly higher risk: between 3 and 9 in every 10,000 CHC users experience a blood clot in a given year.
+Out of every 10,000 women who are neither pregnant nor using hormonal birth control, between one and five will experience a blood clot every year.
+Women using hormonal birth control with the combined hormonal contraceptive (CHC) feature have a slightly higher risk: between three and nine in every 10,000 CHC users experience a blood clot in a given year.

 What Types of Blood Clots Are There?